ComputerTech312/ComputerTech312/README.md

             {
                 'project': 'elitebot',
                 'language': 'Python',
-                'description': 'This is a Python-based IRC bot that is simple and doesn't use any third-party frameworks.'
+                'description': 'This is a Python-based IRC bot that is simple and doesn\'t use any third-party frameworks.'
             },
             {
                 'project': 'ninjawall',